lucaby/portfolio/README.md

-# final-paper-code
+# Welcome!
-Code for my final paper to obtain my bachelors degree
+Have a look on some of my latest projects